skidaim/TJprojMain-explorer.exe-remover/README.md

 # TJprojMain-explorer.exe-remover

-This simple batch script will get rid of the annoying TJprojMain malware, which infects all your exe files to spread and disguises itself as common system files
+This simple batch script will get rid of the annoying TJprojMain malware, also known as fake explorer.exe/svchost.exe, which infects all your exe files to spread and disguises itself as common system files

 Simple showcase: